Rolling River has become a new American classic.”

 — Performed by the Cincinnati Pops Orchestra, John Morris Russell, conductor, at Riverbend Music Center, July 4, 2021

-— Cincinnati Pops Orchestra recording featured on Living American with Peter Boyer, SiriusXM Symphony Hall, April 2021
+— Cincinnati Pops Orchestra recording featured on Living American with Peter Boyer, SiriusXM Symphony Hall, April 2021 and subsequent dates

 Read Program Note